TeamCity clean-up functionality allows an automatic deletion of old and no longer necessary build data.

 Clean-up rules, related to specific projects, are configured in Project Settings | Clean-up Rules.
 These rules define what data to clean and what to preserve.
 They can be assigned to a project or build configuration.

 It is recommended to configure clean-up rules to remove obsolete builds and their artifacts, purge unnecessary data from the database and caches in order to free disk space, remove builds from the TeamCity UI and reduce the TeamCity workload.

 TeamCity Data Directory

 >/system and in the database.
-Also, during the clean-up time the server performs various maintenance tasks (for example, resets VCS full patch caches).
+Also, during the clean-up, the server performs various maintenance tasks (for example, resets VCS full patch caches).

 Server Clean-up Settings

 You can also specify the time limit for the clean-up process.
-In case not all the data is purged within the time-frame specified, the remaining data will be removed during the next clean-up process.
+In case not all the data is purged within the specified time frame, the remaining data will be removed during the next clean-up process.

 With clean-up enabled, TeamCity will keep the server audit records for a year (365 days) by default.

 Manual Clean-up Launch